 Yakgwa traces to Goryeo (10-14th c.)
-Buddhist temple cuisine, where animal-fat sweets were forbidden and honey-and-sesame-oil cookies stood in for ceremonial meat dishes.
+Buddhist temple cuisine, where ancestral rites used no meat or fish and honey-and-sesame-oil cookies (yumilgwa) stood in for the meat offerings — often molded into the shapes of fruits like jujube, chestnut, pear and persimmon.
 The name literally means "medicine-fruit" — yak (medicine) refers to honey, which was classed as medicinal in traditional Korean materia medica.
-Yakgwa entered the Joseon royal court as a key jesa (ancestral rite) offering and tea-ceremony confection, and remains essential at major holidays alongside other hangwa (traditional sweets).
+Honey, sesame oil and flour were so costly that demand for yakgwa once drained the country's honey and oil and drove up prices, prompting Goryeo kings to ban its making by law — King Myeongjong in 1192 (ordering nuts and fruit used instead) and King Gongmin in 1353, with offenders flogged.
+It later became a key jesa (ancestral rite) offering and tea-ceremony confection at the Joseon court, and remains essential at major holidays alongside other hangwa (traditional sweets).

 Looks like a small carved-flower cookie the colour of dark whiskey.
 Bite in and it doesn't crunch — it gives, dense and almost cake-like inside, drenched in honey that runs slightly down the chin.
 The flavour is honey, toasted sesame, ginger heat, a thread of cinnamon.
 The pleasure is in the saturation: a properly soaked yakgwa is heavier than it looks.
 If yours is dry-centred and crisp, the syrup soak was too short or the cookie was over-kneaded.